rrovetto/Ontology-Development-Guidelines/README.md

 # Ontology Development Guidelines (manual approach)
 This repository contains descriptions that succinctly explain how to develop an ontology in a manual approach, and some methodological aspects for doing so.
 Guidelines and practices are offerred.
 Below is a **generic ontology development methodology**.
-CAVEAT: this is based on my experience and studies and is thereby biased in that respect.
-The reader should be aware that there areother methods, both automated and manual means to develop an ontology.
+CAVEAT: this is based on my experience and studies and is thereby limited and biased in that respect.
+The reader is encouraged to look at the diverse content on this subject from around the globe.
+And be aware that there are different methods, both automated and manual, to develop an ontology.

 **Related**: [Ethics](https://github.com/rrovetto/Ethical-Ontology-Development) and [Myths](https://github.com/rrovetto/Ethical-Ontology-Development/blob/master/Myths-Of-Ontology-Development.md) of Ontology Development.